+44 20 3239 5151

 This License permits use of the photograph as provided for under the Basic License pursuant to 2.
 In derogation from Item 2.3 of the Basic License pursuant to Item 2 of the Basic License however, the downloader is furthermore permitted to use the photograph on products solely or mainly depicting the photograph, and to distribute same to third parties commercially in accordance with the following provisions.
 The following uses are permitted under this Merchandising License:

 If more than the stated number of items is to be manufactured and distributed, then an extra license for the photograph required may be taken out in accordance with these terms.
-However, using the photograph in photo databases, photo catalogues, CMS systems and similar compilations is excluded here as well.
+However, using the photograph in photo databases, photo catalogues and similar compilations is excluded here as well.

 4.1 PHOTOCASE has a legitimate interest in ensuring that the photographs’ use by downloaders or third parties does not infringe the rights of use that have been granted and that no photographs are used without acquiring a license.
 PHOTOCASE is therefore authorised to also take action in its own name to sue for any infringements of copyright or ancillary copyright in the photographs, and to assert any rights and claims accordingly.